unaveragetech/Telly/README.md

 4. **🚀 Launch Telly**

-   Fire up `init_env.py` to initialize and start the bot!
+   Fire up `init_env.py` to initialize and start the bot.
 Telly will set up the virtual environment, install the goods, ask for an environment name, and jump into action:

    ```bash
    python init_env.py